SIDN/entrada2/README.md

 ```

 ## Uploading pcap file
-When all components have started up, you may upload a pcap file to s3 and processing of the file will start automatically.
+When all components have started up, you may upload a pcap file to s3, processing of the new pcap file will start automatically.
-The default bucket name is `sidnlabs-iceberg-data` and pcap files need to be uploaded in the directory `pcap/`.
+The default bucket name is `sidnlabs-iceberg-data` and pcap files need to be uploaded to the directory `pcap/`.

 Use the the following s3 tags when uploading file to S3: